vedarthv/Catalan-Path-Ideal/README.md

 A paper about the Gröbner basis of a Catalan path ideal.

-Authors: Nantel Bergeron, Xavier Mootoo
+Authors: Nantel Bergeron, Xavier Mootoo, Vedarth Vyas

 proof.tex: the paper source is on TeX